 2.Enter the figure that you should pay and click “Make Payment”.

-3.You will then be directed to ‘Payment Information’ screen to proceed with the payment.
-Click on ‘Pay Now’ button to be directed to e-Dirham gateway.
+3.You will then be directed to the ‘Payment Information’ screen to proceed with the payment.
+Click on the ‘Pay Now’ button to be directed to the e-Dirham gateway.

 4. You may pay using the e-Dirham payment gateway which supports payments through an e-Dirham card or a credit card (Visa and MasterCard only).
 A payment using an e-Dirham card will typically incur a charge of AED 3, while a payment using a credit card will typically incur a charge between 2% - 3% of the total payment amount